Walk or bike

 We welcome group visits to Wild Haweswater and love to share our work with those who have an interest in discovering more.

 We ask for a suggested donation to contribute to our work here.
-This is payable beforehand via this online link or on the day by card only.
+This is preferably payable beforehand via this online link or on the day by cash or card.

-Please note, these Open Days are not suitable for children or dogs.
+Please note, these Open Day tours are not suitable for children or dogs.

-Our Open Day dates for 2024 are as follows:
+Our Open Day tour dates for 2025 are as follows:

 Please note, we don’t have coach parking and the local roads are unsuitable for large coaches.